Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-uVGH_lZnc2g.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Any features you want to add to the game but you don't expect to be added to the vanilla game?
 https://www.youtube.com/watch?v=uVGH_lZnc2g
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: If you could add a feature yourself right now, what would that be ?](./yt-EbERjXIk_x4.md) [https://www.youtube.com/watch?v=EbERjXIk_x4](https://www.youtube.com/watch?v=EbERjXIk_x4)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: What's the feature you want to add? [https://www.youtube.com/watch?v=VJgvG8RvkLw](https://www.youtube.com/watch?v=VJgvG8RvkLw)

 ### Topics